THINGS TO DO AT ROSEDALE

 SMITHY

-The blacksmith shop at Historic Rosedale is a recreation of the original, and is on nearly the same spot.
+The blacksmith shop at Historic Rosedale is a recreation of the original and is on nearly the same spot.
 Blacksmithing was important to the success of the site.
 It provided iron work for their needs, and it generated income by taking commissions from folks throughout the area for their iron work, as well.
+Here at Historic Rosedale, there is a rich history of remarkable blacksmithing skills by the enslaved people.

 VIEW OUR TOURS